 - Contemporary events from India and the world

 - General knowledge about world leaders, industrialists, and lawyers

 - Art and culture of India and the world

 - Important historical events

-These topics should be on the forefront of your plan to crack CLAT exam this year.
+These topics should be at the forefront of your plan to crack the CLAT exam this year.

 Don’t forget to focus on current affairs and GK